 The responsibilities of a Nomination Committee are carried out by the Remuneration & Nomination Committee.
-This Committee consists of only two independent non-executive directors due to the current size of the Board.
-The chair being Mr. Leath Nicholson.
+As at 30 June, this Committee consists of only two independent non-executive directors, the chair being Mr. Leath Nicholson.

-The names, qualifications and experience of each member of the Committee, along with details of the number of meetings attended by its members during the year are set out in the Directors Report of the 2021 Annual Report.
+The names, qualifications and experience of each member of the Committee, along with details of the number of meetings attended by its members during the year are set out in the Directors Report of the 2022 Annual Report.